mkumar183/my-diaries/building high performance teams/Essence of Leadership in Building High Performing Teams.md

 ![[essence-of-leadership.jpg]]

-The image above encapsulates the essence of effective leadership in building high-performing teams.
+Essence of Leadership in Building High Performing Teams

 In leading high-performing teams, the key attitude is to "serve your teams" so they can "serve customers."